eat1000/heter/README.md

     --batch-size	Number of SNPs to be processed in a batch [default: 1000].

 ## Citation
-Shi G. Novel analysis suggests small interaction effects in blood pressure traits.
+Shi G. Genome-wide variance quantitative trait locus analysis suggests small interaction effects in blood pressure traits.
 In submission.